7 Ways To Keep Your Dog’s Teeth Clean

 Not everyone has the patience to brush their dog’s teeth and some dogs simply won’t tolerate a dental cleaning.
 Just because you can’t brush your dog’s teeth, however, doesn’t mean that you can neglect his dental health.
+If the act of brushing your dog’s teeth is going to cause serious stress and anxiety, it’s time to consider another option.
 We’ve put together six alternative ways to keep your dog’s teeth clean.

 1. Water Additives